-Potentiometer Calibration (Natural Ventilation or Potentiometer Inlet Control Only)
+Potentiometer Calibration (Natural Ventilation)

 Caution!
 This procedure involves using the manual toggle switches for the Main Curtains open and close outputs.
 Always place the open or close switch in its manual "on" position by itself.
 Never place both the open and close switches in the manual "on" position at the same time.
 This will cause the Curtain Machine to try to open and close at the same time and could cause motor or Relay failure.